dmitrii-ageev/ansible-container/README.md

 # Ansible
-Dockerized application to run Ansible-Container - Ansible-centric workflow for building, running, testing, and deploying containers.
+Dockerized application of Ansible-Container - tool for building, running, and deploying containers.

 # Usage
 ```